NateArasti/UnityExtensions/README.md

-# My Unity Extensions
+# UnityExtenstions - Methods

-I'll put all my little unity extensions in this repository in different branches, so be sure to check them You are free to use them all and lalalalaalal
+This package serves purpose of installing extensions packages for Unity using upm system.
+Feel free to use it!